jennifermulder/professional-profile/README.md

 https://jennifermulder.github.io/professional-profile/

 ## Project Status
-This profile is a work in progress and will be updated with all new projects as well as assitional stylings and animations
+This profile is a work in progress and will be updated with all new projects as well as assitional stylings and animations.

 ## Contribution
 Created by Jennifer Mulder, Cpa